Duration: 4 years full-time with integrated placements

 - We welcome applications from candidates interested in our MPharm programme who have the skills and capability to excel on our course.
 All candidates are considered on an individual basis based on all previous and predicted qualifications, experience, references and motivation.
 Applicants are invited to a compulsory interview session where you will meet our staff, experience our facilities and we will explore your attitudes towards a career within healthcare.
-While we expect applicants to achieve our required entry grades, we will consider applicants with predicted grades that fall below our entry requirements for individuals who demonstrate a strong commitment to and aptitude for healthcare practice (however, initial offers will not be lower than stated above).
+While we expect applicants to achieve our required entry grades, we will consider applicants with predicted grades that fall below our entry requirements for individuals who demonstrate a strong commitment to and aptitude for healthcare practice (however, initial offers will not be lower than stated below).

 - This course requires all applicants to uphold professional standards of behaviour.

 - Applicants whose first language is not English will be required to provide evidence of an English language qualification.
 Find out more about our English language requirements.

 - GCSE requirements: Five GCSEs at Grade C/4 or above including English Language Grade C/4, Maths Grade B/5 and above.